kognise/obsidian-aviation/FAR/Volume 1/C Aircraft/0025 Airworthiness standards  transport category airplanes.md

 \(a\) Each cockpit control, other than primary flight controls and controls whose function is obvious, must be plainly marked as to its function and method of operation.

-\(b\) Each aerodynamic control must be marked under the requirements of §[[Volume 1/C Aircraft/0025 Airworthiness standards  transport category airplanes.md#§25.677   Trim systems.|§25.677]] and 25.699.
+\(b\) Each aerodynamic control must be marked under the requirements of [[Volume 1/C Aircraft/0025 Airworthiness standards  transport category airplanes.md#§25.677   Trim systems.|§§25.677]] and 25.699.

 \(c\) For powerplant fuel controls—